jameswh3/Teams-Transcripts-to-Graph-PowerShell/README.md

 ### `Get-StreamTranscriptViaSharePoint.ps1`

 This script retrieves the transcript files for Microsoft Stream videos stored in a SharePoint document library, and can be used to grab those if the recording was not made in Teams.

+Thanks to https://www.techmikael.com/2021/01/microsoft-graph-encoding-and-decoding.html for the pointer on how to construct the Drive Id!

 #### Required Permissions
 |API|Type|Permission|Note|